LukeEcomod/SOCFramework/README.md

 	use_virtualenv('~/venv/lukeweather')

 activates *lukeweather* python virtual environment.
-The path argument string must be edited to point to the installation location.
+The argument string for path must be edited to point to the installation location.

 There also are two files *awenh.csv* and  *yassoinit.csv* for litter infall and initial values.
 They follow Excel  input for [Yasso server in Luke](https://yasso.luke.fi/).